 - Get rid of the cable and satellite TV costing you at least $50 a month.
-Switch to on-demand streaming services like Netflix and Hulu, which only cost around $8 a month for a basic plan.
+Switch to on-demand streaming services like Netflix and Hulu that only cost around $8 a month each for basic plans.

 - Try to stay cool during the summer and warm in the winter to save money on your utility bills.

 - You could also fast-track your savings progress by saving money on food.
-Bring your own lunch to work, brew your own coffee and plan meals around what’s on sale and in-season.
+Bring your lunch to work, brew your own coffee, and plan meals around what’s on sale and in-season.

 - Find free entertainment and cancel unnecessary subscriptions.

 - Simplify your wardrobe so you don’t always have to buy new shoes, bags, and accessories.